Human Eye Images Per Second

 Q: How does the human eye compare to high-speed cameras?

 A: High-speed cameras capture images at significantly higher frame rates than the human eye's flicker fusion frequency.
-However, even high-speed cameras can't capture every detail in extreme conditions.
+Still, even high-speed cameras can't capture every detail in extreme conditions.
 The human visual system has an advantage in its sophisticated processing and interpretation of the visual data, even if it can't capture information as quickly as a high-speed camera.

 Q: Can the perception of fps be trained or improved?